 The Nadler Covent Garden has a host of exclusive local partners which offer guests the freedom and flexibility to explore and discover the area like a local.
 From trips to the Royal Opera House and champagne tastings at Champagne + Fromage, to exclusive discounts and perks at luxury shoe store, Oliver Sweeney.
 Just ask staff and they’ll point you in the right direction.

-We were sent over to Mr Foggs Society Of Exploration who have a deal with the hotel offering a buy one round, get one round free special for guests and then on to Cinnamon Bazaar for dinner (see our review of this restaurant later).
+We were sent over to Mr Foggs Society Of Exploration who have a deal with the hotel offering for a free welcome drink on arrivalspecial for guests and then on to Cinnamon Bazaar for dinner (see our review of this restaurant later).

 After dinner we returned to the hotel for an evening to wind down before the week started again.
 It was super easy to fall asleep on the comfy bed and despite being close to a busy area, the room was deceptively quiet.